VEZY/PlantGeom.jl/docs/src/index.md

 transform!(opf, refmesh_to_mesh!)
 # And compute the max z of each node based on their mesh:
 transform!(opf, zmax => :z_node, ignore_nothing = true)
-# Or the z coordinate of each vertez of each node mesh:
+# Or the z coordinate of each vertex of each node mesh:
 transform!(opf, :geometry => (x -> [Meshes.coords(i)z for i in Meshes.vertices(x.mesh)]) => :z_vertex, ignore_nothing = true)